AdySan/HomeKitLight/README.md

 # HomeKitLight

 This is a followup to the [Christmas Light](https://github.com/AdySan/ChristmasLight) project.
 This time we’re controlling the light with Siri using HomeKit.
+More [here](http://adityatannu.com/blog/post/2015/12/13/ESP8266-based-HomeKit-accessories.html).

 ## Features